MarcinCzerkas/BI-Enhancement-and-Automation-Project/README.md

 ## 🧩 Project Overview

-This repository showcases a **professional Excel-based dashboard** created for a client as part of an operational reporting solution.
+This repository showcases a **professional Excel-based dashboard** created for a client in April 2025 as part of an operational reporting solution.
 The dashboard centralizes key project and business metrics and automates repetitive data tasks — helping stakeholders make quick, data-informed decisions.
-Although the actual Excel file and source data are not provided here due to client privacy, this repo documents the approach, tools, and logic used.  [oai_citation:0‡LinkedIn](https://www.linkedin.com/posts/marcin-czerkas-95150727a_project-dashboard-report-activity-7332752402183286784-2iig)
+Although the actual Excel file and source data are not provided here due to client privacy, this repo documents the approach, tools, and logic used.
+[See more](https://www.linkedin.com/posts/marcin-czerkas-95150727a_project-dashboard-report-activity-7332752402183286784-2iig)

 > 📊 *Screenshot or mockup placeholder*
 > *(Add an image here once available — e.g. a dashboard screenshot you shared on LinkedIn.)*